LocalJoost/LocalJoost.github.io/_pages/about.md

 This blog attempts to be a collection of how-to examples in the Microsoft software stack - things that may take forever to find out, especially for the beginner.
 I see it as my way to return something to the Microsoft community in exchange for what I learned from it.
 I continue the journey here that I started on [DotNetByExample on Blogger](https://dotnetbyexample.blogspot.com).
 All content has been migrated to this new blog.

 ## About me
-Joost van Schaik, pronounced [like this](http://www.schaikweb.net/dotnetbyexample/jvs.wma)
+Joost van Schaik, pronounced [like this](http://www.schaikweb.net/dotnetbyexample/jvs.wma).
+Senior Mixed Reality Software Architect.
-Senior Developer / Software Architect, Windows Development MVP
+Windows Development MV & Windows Insider MVP .
-Mixed Reality, HoloLens, Unity, C#, Xamarin, .NET.
+Mixed Reality, HoloLens (2), Unity, C#, Xamarin, .NET.
 Rogue R&D hacker.
 Gardener, Lover of Nature, Amateur philosopher.
 Twitter High Volume Achievement Unlocked.
 Most likely place to find me: in front of a keyboard.
 Most likely place for me to die: in front of a keyboard.
-Name

 A.k.a. *LocalJoost*.
 ## About getting support